Theo Albrecht: Personal life

-Albrecht's kidnapping in 1971 partially explains his and the family's hermit-like manner of existence.
+Albrecht's kidnapping in 1971 partially explained his and the family's decision to largely withdraw from public life.
+As a result, little is known about them.
 The kidnapping caused him to drive to work in an armored car, using a different route every day.
-Little is known about Theo and the Albrecht family's personal lives.
-The Albrecht family members are known to be very reclusive and have been described by Forbes as ‘more reclusive than the yeti’.
+The Albrecht family members are known to be very reclusive and have been described by Forbes as 'more reclusive than the yeti'.
 Theo was rarely pictured by photographers, and he never made a public statement.
 The last published photo of Theo Albrecht dates from 1971, one day after his kidnapping.
 Another photo of the two Albrecht brothers together was taken in 1987 by journalist Franz Ruch.

 Albrecht and his brother Karl were once said to own an island located in the North Sea, where they indulged their hobbies such as golf and pastimes, including the collecting of antique typewriters.
 Theo had, as do members of the Albrecht family now, a highly secure estate overlooking the Ruhr valley.
 Obsessed with frugality, Theo is said to have collected and used pencil stubs frequently.
 He was also known to wear cheap, poorly fitting suits, and preferred plain meals with many potatoes.
 When he was asked to approve the plans for a new store in the Netherlands, he stated that the design was good, but the paper it was drawn on was too thick: "If you use thinner paper, we will save money."

 Albrecht died 24 July 2010, in his hometown of Essen.